caseit-tech-director/caseit-web-netlify/site/content/contact/_index.md

     text: If you are a student interested in competing at CaseIT, please have a faculty representative contact us to express your school's interest and complete the application.
-  - heading: I applied to be a competitor, now what?
+  - heading: My school applied, now what?
     text: Awesome!
 Applications will be reviewed and you will receive notification of your acceptance.
 Next steps will be provided and eligible fees and information will be sent periodically.